vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-remote-emea-based-slashdata-wmmZq.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/slashdata"
 companyWebsite: "http://www.slashdata.co/"
-summary: "SlashData is looking for a software engineer that has 3+ years of experience developing web applications with modern JavaScript."
+summary: "SlashData is looking for a Software Engineer that has 3+ years of experience developing web applications with modern JavaScript frameworks."
 summaryBackup: "To apply as a software engineer at SlashData, you preferably need to have some knowledge of: #javascript, #reactjs, #python."
-featured: 20
+featured: 5
 ---

 ## Description